janpfeifer/gonb/specialcmd/help.md

   to the kernel.
 Only available for _Go_ cells, and a new one is created at every execution.
   This is used by the `**GoNB**ui`` functions described above, and doesn't need to be accessed directly.

+### Writing for WASM (WebAssembly)

+**GoNB** can also compile to WASM and run in the notebook.
+This is experimental, and likely to change (feedback is very welcome), and can be used to write interactive widgets in Go, in the notebook.

+When a cell with `%wasm` is executed, a temporary directory is created under the Jupyter root directory called `jupyter_files/<kernel unique id>/` and the cell is compiled to a wasm file and put in that directory.

+Then **GONB** outputs the javascript needed to run the compiled wam.

+The following environment variables are set:

+- `GONB_WASM_SUBDIR`: the directory where the wasm files are put.
+- `GONB_WASM_URL`: the URL (just a path) in which Jupyter serves those files (including the .wasm).
+  One can put more static files there.

+In the Go code, the following string constants are created, and can be used in the Go code:

+- `GONB_WASM_SUBDIR`, `GONB_WASM_URL`: same as above.
+- `GONB_WASM_DIV_ID`: When a `%wasm` cell is executed, an empty `<div id="$GONB_WASM_DIV_ID"></div>` is created, where the Wasm code can dynamically create content.

 ### Writing Tests and Benchmarks

 If a cell includes the `%test` command (anywhere in cell), it is compiled with `go test`